-A good Wi-Fi connection drives everything at the College, from checking assignments on Blackboard to sending emails.
-That is why the College is currently in the middle of a huge wireless upgrade, which will help ensure reliable connectivity for students, faculty, and staff alike.
+A good Wi-Fi connection drives everything at W&M, from checking assignments on Blackboard to sending emails.
+That is why the university is currently in the middle of a huge wireless upgrade, which will help ensure reliable connectivity for students, faculty, and staff alike.

 Initial research for this project started because over the years, more students were bringing more devices such as phones and tablets, with 89% of students connecting at least two or more devices to the network.
 "Our current network was designed several years ago.
 We simply could not anticipate the quantity of applications and devices students would use today,” explains Norman Elton, network engineer, who is one of the main people behind the new upgrade.
 Elton leads a team that includes IT Networking staff member, Matt Kennedy, and multiple contractors to work through the 80+ buildings on campus that are set to receive the new access points.

 A New Location for Access Points